Maryland's Voluntary Cleanup Program

 |"The VCP reforms the process used to clean up eligible properties that are, or perceived to be, contaminated by hazardous substance release.
 In addition to providing a streamlined cleanup process, the VCP law provides liability protection for certain prospective owners of eligible properties in the Program to encourage the transfer of properties.
 These changes provide more "certainty" regarding environmental requirements to both responsible persons and future owners of a property thereby allowing parties to more accurately predict costs and time lines associated with a cleanup and increasing the likelihood of cleanup and redevelopment."|

-Maryland legislation modified certain requirements for redevelopment through the VCP.
+Maryland legislation has modified certain requirements for redevelopment through the VCP since inception.
 These changes became effective October 1, 2004.
 A summary of changes is listed below: